Wepa: Critical reception

-"Wepa" has received mixed reception from music critics; among those favorable, Estefan has been compared to sound similar to Ke$ha, as Elliot Glazer from BestWeekEverTV.com reviewed the song: "it sounds like a hyperactive dance march that borrows as equally from Ke$ha — the Kween of Tra$hpop — as it does from Celia Cruz and Tito Puente.
+"Wepa" has received mixed reception from music critics; among those favorable, Estefan has been compared to sound similar to Ke$ha, as Eliot Glazer from BestWeekEverTV.com reviewed the song: "it sounds like a hyperactive dance march that borrows as equally from Ke$ha — the Kween of Tra$hpop — as it does from Celia Cruz and Tito Puente.
 Although it doesn't necessarily sound like her voice was Auto-Tuned, there is an element of robotic call-and-response that one would more likely expect from, say, The Black Eyed Peas.
 Basically, Gloria Estefan wants to sit at the kids table, and that is FINE!"

-Not being Estefan's first collaboration with Cuban rapper Pitbull, they worked together in "No Llores"; a remix made by R3hab was released for further promotion of the single.
-This version of the song gained positive reception by Sadao Turner in Ryan Seacrest's website, claiming it was "destiny" that brought the duo together.
+Not being Estefan's first collaboration with Cuban rapper Pitbull, they worked together on "No Llores"; a remix made by R3hab was released for further promotion of the single.
+This version of the song gained positive reception by Sadao Turner on Ryan Seacrest's website, claiming it was "destiny" that brought the duo together.
 However, there were some negative reviews, as Romeo's Corner said: "I can't help but to think of Jennifer Lopez' "On The Floor" when I listen to it.
 Gloria Estefan's vocals on the track sound out of place and uninspired".

 Chart performance

 The song was sent first to clubs and dance stations where it received a lot of rotation, becoming Estefan's twenty-third song to enter the "Hot Dance Club Songs" since "Dr. Beat" entered twenty-seven years before, and turned into her sixth number-one song on the same chart, She recorded a video thanking DJs across the United States for their support at clubs with this single on her YouTube account.
 Despite its dance success, the song didn't chart on the Billboard Hot 100 chart.

-A Spanish version of the song, released to Latin radio-stations, has been surfacing and after frequently moderated airplay, the song made its debut at the "Top Tropical Songs" at number thirteen, staying one week at that position, getting low for the next and returning at the third week for the same position.
+A Spanish version of the song, released to Latin radio stations, has been surfacing and after frequently moderated airplay, the song made its debut at the "Top Tropical Songs" at number thirteen, staying one week at that position, getting low for the next and returning in the third week for the same position.
 For the last week of September, the song went onto the Top placing it at a Top Ten hit peaking at number three.
 The song also peaked at number twenty-eight on the "Hot Latin Songs" chart.